 Once your little one is whizzing around on their bike, it’s always worth thinking about a few extra lessons to keep them safe when they embark on their next two-wheeled adventure.
 Here at Halfords, we work closely with instructors to help them run Bikeability – the UK’s government cycle education programme.

 There are three fun levels for children to complete, all of which are designed to provide them with new skills, confidence and awareness when riding a bike.
-To find out more about this wonderful scheme, take a look at our previous blog here.
+To find out more about this wonderful scheme, take a look at our Bikeability blog post.